druxorey/dotfiles/README.md

 - `config`: This directory contains specific configuration files for different programs and tools.

 - `scripts`: Here you can find several scripts that are added to the `$PATH` so that they can be executed at any time.

-- `resources`: Directory where wallpapers and some other files are stored.

 ## Installation